CBSE 10th, 12th Board Exam 2021: Check 10 most effective preparation tips to score above 90% marks

 To perform well in board exams, each student must have some important study habits which could help them stand in the queue of top scorers.
 Creating a study plan and sticking to it, being punctual and disciplined, balancing the academic and personal life are some of the good qualities cum habits, which a student must adopt.

 What are the best study habits for CBSE students?
 Read Here

 It’s quite obvious for students to panic while learning long answers as engulfing the massive text is never an easy job.
-So, to overcome the terror of learning long answers, students must prepare a strategy for long answers, like breaking them into paragraphs, writing them on paper and relating them to the real life situations so as to retain them in brain for long time.
+So, to overcome the terror of learning long answers, students must prepare a strategy for long answers, like breaking them into paragraphs, writing them on paper and relating them to real life situations so as to retain them in the brain for a long time.

 How to learn long answers quickly for board exams?
 Read Here